-You can count on the proven experience of DeVries + Kelly.
+You can count on the proven experience of DeVries Law Office.
 Founding attorney Scott A. DeVries is one of the state’s leading authorities on motor vehicle and DUI law.
-If you work with him, you will not only benefit from the experience of a seasoned defense lawyer, but you will also benefit from the valuable insight Mr. DeVries gained serving as a deputy prosecutor, master commissioner (appointed judge) and legal adviser to the Indiana Bureau of Motor Vehicles (BMV).
+If you work with him, you will not only benefit from the experience of a seasoned defense lawyer, but you will also benefit from the valuable insight Mr. DeVries gained while serving as a deputy prosecutor, master commissioner (appointed judge) and legal adviser to the Indiana Bureau of Motor Vehicles (BMV).

 Exploring Every Angle To Challenge Faulty Evidence

 The state often relies on Breathalyzer and blood tests to prove its case.
 Depending on your circumstances, however, our attorney may be able to request that the court prevent such damaging evidence from being used against you.
 Without this evidence, the prosecutor might reduce or dismiss the charges.